 Liu Hu is a 43-year-old journalist from Sichuan Province who dared to investigate the activities of corrupt politicians.
 Due to this, he was put in jail for about a year.
 “We’re almost extinct… No one is left to reveal the truth….
 The government has made its citizens ignorant… The public’s eyes are blind, their ears are deaf, and their mouths have no words,” he said to The New York Times.

 Ever since Xi took power, he has stressed that Chinese media needs to exude “positive energy,” meaning that any negative coverage about the Party has to be censored.
-The mission of the news media, Xi believes, should be to “love the Party, protect the Party, and serve the Party.”
-It’s no wonder then that reporters are afraid to speak up in the face of such overwhelming authoritarianism.
+Xi believes the mission of the news media should be to “love the Party, protect the Party, and serve the Party.”
+It’s no wonder reporters are afraid to speak up in the face of such overwhelming authoritarianism.